cunarist/transle/README.md

 Flutter and Rust are required for building the app itself.
 Git and Python should be installed on your system to automate complicated procedures.

 You can use an IDE of your choice.
 However, [Visual Studio Code](https://code.visualstudio.com/) is recommended because it has extensive support from Flutter and Rust communities.
-Above all, automation scripts in Cunarist App Template only support Visual Studio Code.

 ## Preparing Git